Flyingcomputer/ExchangeChanges-RoR2/README.md

 **1.0.2**

-*Added support for the shrine of chance
+* Added support for the shrine of chance

+**1.0.3**

+* Fixed not allowing clients without the mod to connect